SE-UUlm/snowballr/wiki/Contributing.md

 ## Versioning Guideline

 For the versioning we follow [Semantic Versioning](https://semver.org/).
-When a new version should be published, document the changes in a changelog (following the guidelines of [Common Changelog](https://common-changelog.org/)), tag the code in Git and a release will be automatically created and published.
+Whenever a new version of the application should be released, for example, due to new features, important bug fixes, or general changes in the frontend or backend, a new release is created.

 > **Note:** At the moment the [Frontend](https://github.com/SE-UUlm/snowballr-frontend) is not versioned.

 ### Release Procedure

+A new release includes documenting all relevant changes in the _CHANGELOG.md_ and ensuring that the deployment configuration in the _compose.yml_ for the production backend references the desired backend version / tag.

-When a new version should be released, follow these steps:
+When a new version of the **SnowballR** web application should be released, follow these steps:

 1. Create a release branch for the release: